m4r35n357/ODE-Playground/README.md

 That software uses code generation to produce the recurrences and code to drive them, and it inspired me to try coding something by hand.
 These programs are the result.
 The main objective was to solve coupled nonlinear equations and investigate chaotic systems.
+There is a maths.tex file containing a technical note describing the majority of the procedure (apart from the recurrence relations which are obtained from the source listed below).

 The Taylor recurrence rules generate "jets" of derivatives (the Taylor Series coefficients) term by term using previously calculated lower order derivatives.
 The functions provided cover the basic algebraic operations (+ - * /), and also include several common functions: